-This course covers single-core microprocessor computer organization and basic input/output mechanisms.
+This course covers single-core microprocessor computer organization and basic input/ output mechanisms.
 Students learn how to program microprocessors at the assembly level and how to design the main core components of a von Neumann computer system, including its instruction set architecture, datapath, control unit, cache and system buses.
-To consolidate the material, students work on a VHDL design project of a single-cycle MIPS microprocessor core.
-Prerequisites: EECE 320 and Pre- or corequisite EECE 330.
+To consolidate the material, students work on a Verilog design project of a single-cycle RISC-V microprocessor core.
+Students cannot receive credits for both EECE 321 and CMPS 221.
+Prerequisites: EECE 320 and Pre/corequisite EECE 330.